 Name: Position:

 Mr. Gábor VÁRSZEGI Chairman of the Board

 Mr. Dávid VÁRSZEGI Member of the Board

 Mr. Wiggert KARREMAN Member of the Board

 Mr. Martijn J. G. WINDELS Member of the Board

 Mr. Alan J. GRIFFITHS Member of the Board

-Mr. Gábor MOCSKONVI Member of the Board
+Mr. Gábor MOCSKONYI Member of the Board

-The Annual General Meeting of the Company held on 3 May 2021 elected the members of the Board of Directors with a mandate expiring at the Annual General Meeting of shareholders of the Company called to approve the Company's annual accounts as at 31 December 2021.
-The Annual General Meeting also appointed Bob Dole as Independent Member of the Board.
-On December 5th, 2021, he sadly passed away and was not replaced for the year ended December 31st, 2021.
+The Annual General Meeting of the Company held on 19 April 2022 elected the members of the Board of Directors with a mandate expiring at the Annual General Meeting of shareholders of the Company called to approve the Company's consolidated financial statements as at 31 December 2022.